Die-Spengergasse/sj2223-4bhif-pos-rest-api-project-autoteileshop/readme.md

-# This are Projects for the POS-1 lessons
+# This is a Project for the POS-1 lesson